Computational Finance Master of Science

-International students receiving a graduate degree in this program qualify to apply for a 24-month F1 STEM OPT work extension.
+International (F-1) students receiving a STEM designated graduate degree may apply for a 24-month F1 STEM OPT work extension.
 This extension follows the one-year OPT (Optional Practical Training) period.
 This extension means that students could be eligible for up to three years of work in the United States.

 The extension is exclusive to qualifying STEM (science, technology, engineering or math) focused programs.
 This program qualifies for an F-1 OPT STEM Extension in the 2012 STEM-Designated Degree Program List published by the U.S. Immigration and Customs Enforcement (ICE) office.
 For more information please visit the U.S. Citizenship and Immigration Services (USCIS) webpages: Understanding F-1 OPT Requirements and Optional Practical Training Extension for STEM Students (STEM OPT).

 These Master of Science (MS) programs deliver specialized business skills for high-demand careers and are F1 STEM OPT qualified to allow international students to work up to 24-months after graduation.

 Create your brand to achieve success

 Access courses from across all of the RIT colleges to create your own concentration or choose electives.
 STEM-designated to deliver a technology-focused degree with the flexibility to choose specializations across all nine RIT Colleges.